 Water temperature in the transport tank should be monitored and maintained within 2oF of the river water at the release site.

 Fish should be removed prior to debris removal if possible.

+Do not release any non-native fish back to the river when encountered.
+Known predators will be analyzed for diet content.
+In some cases they will be left in place due to excessive effort needed for removal.

 Comments: